What Are Viruses: Everything you Need to Know

 Viruses also happen to evolve faster than any other living organism.
 In just a few short hours, they can make up to 1,000 copies of themselves, causing devastation quickly.

 Unfortunately, antibiotics have zero effect on viruses.
-That’s because they have no target to aim at, instead only affecting the host cell.
+That’s because they have no target to aim at, only affecting the host cell.

 Types of Viruses